-Hercule Poirot, the best detective in the world decides to leave on the Orient Express.
-The train accidentally gets stopped because of the strong snow.
+Hercule Poirot, the best detective in the world, decides to travel on the Orient Express.
+The train accidentally gets stopped because of a small avalanche.
 Little did he know that a murder was planned and that a person on this train was capable of committing such crime.Written by

 See more »

 40 of 66 people found this review helpful.